LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/ccmdtarget-class.md

 ### <a name="return-value"></a>Valeur de retour

-Un pointeur vers un `CTypeLibCache` objet.
+Pointeur vers un objet `CTypeLibCache` .

 ### <a name="remarks"></a>Notes